Methods of free probability: 13b. Diagrams, easiness

 \item Each set $P(k,k)$ contains the identity partition $||\ldots||$.

 \item The sets $P(\emptyset,\circ\bullet)$ and $P(\emptyset,\bullet\circ)$ both contain the semicircle $\cap$. \end{enumerate} \end{definition}

-In other words, what we have here are the same axioms as in chapter 3, but with the condition that $P(k,\bar{k})$ with $|k|=2$ must contain the crossing partition $\slash -2.0mm\backslash$, corresponding to commutativity, removed.
-The relation with the quantum groups comes from:
+In other words, what we have here are the same axioms as in chapter 4, but with the condition that $P(k,\bar{k})$ with $|k|=2$ must contain the crossing partition $\slash -2.0mm\backslash$ removed.
+At the level of examples, there are many of them, and we will get to this in a moment.

+Observe the similarity with Definition 13.15.
+In fact Definition 13.18 is a delinearized version of Definition 13.15, the relation with the Tannakian categories coming from: